alexanderjsingleton/uberAmbulance/readme.md

 6. Assuming you have a json file ready for import, run `mongoimport --db uberAmbulance --collection ambulanceData < ambulances.json`

-	* In this example, the seed-file is contained within this repo: 'ambulances.json'.
+	* In this example, the seed-file is contained within the root-folder of this repo: 'ambulances.json'.

 7. Check success by running steps 2-5 above.